lit/lit-element/docs/_guide/properties.md

 </dt>
 <dd>

-Specify what constitutes a [property change](#haschanged).
+A function that takes an `oldValue` and `newValue` and returns a boolean to indicate whether a [property has changed](#haschanged) when being set.
 If unspecified, LitElement uses a strict inequality check (`newValue !== oldValue`) to determine whether the property value has changed.

 </dd>
 <dt>